Security Best Practices

 Directions API - Waypoint Optimization

 Requests using the waypoint optimization argument are billed at a higher rate.
-For more information, visit Optimize Waypoints.
+For more information, see Optimize Waypoints.

 The optimization argument sorts waypoints to ensure optimal routing, meaning that travel from A to E is a better experience when optimized (A-B-C-D-E) versus the random sequence of a non-optimized route (such as A-D-B-C-E).